 Essential items to pack for a Northern Spain road trip

-As well as these items, it’s important to know what to pack for Spain too.
-Even you’re in the north of Spain, it can still be hot during the summer and if you’re visiting in winter, you will need to be prepared for wet weather!
+As well as these items, it’s important to know what to include on a Spain packing list too.
+Even if you’re in north Spain, it can still be hot during the summer and if you’re visiting in winter, you will need to be prepared for wet weather!

 Don’t forget to take suncream, sunglasses and a hat to protect you from the sun.
 While loose-fitting clothes are ideal in the hot weather!
 Jackets, waterproofs and warm clothes are essential during the Autumn and winter months.